 If there are metal parts, ensure these are powder-coated and rust-resistant so they'll be long lasting.
 Stainless steel, aluminium and wrought iron are not renewable resources.
 Look for furniture with metals made from recycled content, and which are designed to be easily taken apart so the metal parts can be recycled when no longer in use.

 Preserve the life of your outdoor furniture by stowing it or covering it when it's not in use.
 You can also keep your furniture protected by installing it on a covered veranda.
 Lightly oil your wooden furniture at the end of every season or when it begins to look dry.
 When treating furniture choose oils and paint that are labelled low impact, as these create less damage to waterways and air quality.

 Used furniture can be renovated or restored to serve you for years to come.

 A barbeque is a relaxing way to share a meal with friends and family.
 But if you're not paying attention it can result in a small mountain of plastic cups, plates, bottles and cans.
-Australia generated around 2,080 kilograms (2.08 tonnes) of waste for each person in 2006–07, with just under half being recycled.
+Australia generated around 2700kg (2.7 tonnes) of waste for each person in 2014–15, with almost 60% of this being recycled.
 Plastic bottles and aluminium cans take at least as long as the average human lifetime to break down.